lynnfaraday/aresmush.com/tutorials/config/ictime.md

 June 1, 2017 would then become roughly Dec 1, 2217.

-> <i class="fa fa-info-circle"></i> **Tip:** The exact day it shifts ahead to will vary due to months having different lengths.
+{% include tip.html content="The exact day it shifts ahead to will vary due to months having different lengths.
 Just keep adjusting the day offset until you get the starting date you want.
-From there it will advance normally as time passes.
+From there it will advance normally as time passes." %}

 ## month_names and day_names